 Cycling UK Big Bike Revival.
 Events across Essex to give you the chance to get your bike fixed by a friendly expert, improve your cycling confidence and have some fun.

-The government-owned company with responsibility for managing the motorways and major roads in England.
+The government-owned company who operates, maintains and improves England's motorways and major A roads in England.
 It operates information services, liaises with other government agencies and provides staff to deal with incidents on the roads it manages.
 Founded as a government agency in 1994, it was converted into a government-owned company on 1 April 2015.

 Their Cycling Strategy shows how they’ll contribute towards the development of an integrated, comprehensive and high quality cycling network.
 This includes facilities that are safe and separate from traffic, that enable users of all abilities to cycle and encourages cycling as a sustainable form of transport.